 4) The role of academic knowledge production and engaged scholarship in the Covid-19 pandemic.

-Vito worked with NGOs, trade unions, social movements, and community organisations in southern Africa and Europe on issues of labour, socio-economic development, organisational change and green economy.
+Vito worked with local governments, NGOs, trade unions, social movements, and community organisations in Norway, Europe and southern Africa on issues of digital communications, labour, socio-economic development, organisational change and green economy.

 SPECIAL ISSUES & SECTIONS: